Sample Developmental Edit: Before And After Examples

 Editorial diagnosis

 A book needs a spine.
 One desire, one line of pressure, a chain of cause and effect.
-This draft scatters energy across errands.
+This draft spreads energy across errands.
 The romance floats.
-The villain hides offstage without pressure.
+The villain stays offstage without pressure.
 Stakes sit in the background.
-The second act expands without turning points.
+The second act grows without major turns.
 The ending leans on a speech, not a decision.

 Developmental strategy